Dante3085/TilemapEditor/README.md

 # TilemapEditor
 TilemapEditor made with MonoGame.
-Originall implementation is from Dante3085/EVCMonoGame project.
+Original implementation is from Dante3085/EVCMonoGame project.